 However, we believe Nexus 4 still deserves to get the Marshmallow update considering its popularity and hardware specifications.
 Developers and maintainers for this device have been porting the Android 6.0 firmware and here is a AOSP Android 6.0 Marshmallow ROM for the Nexus 4.

 This is a stock Android 6.0 firmware based on Google’s AOSP Open Source code.
 Like most other AOSP ROMS, you need to flash the Google Apps separately over the device.
 We have listed the Gapps compatible with the Marshmallow based firmware.
-However, these Gapps have’t been tested yet, so its a risk.
+However, these Gapps haven’t been tested yet, so its a risk.

 - Download | Android 6.0 custom ROM for Nexus 4 D820 and D821 (File: aosp_mako-ota-eng.franzd.zip (210.8 MB))